Achieve real value with a

 The cost to staff – (excessive frustration and downtime) Doing this once a day was annoying, but doing it numerous times a day was frustrating staff in addition to increasing health and safety risk by having team members on the road so much.

 Consider this was your day to day work life.
 How much of your own work would you get done?
 How productive would you be outside of always travelling back and forth to meetings?
+What about flying on those same day return flights for business meetings.
 Your entire day really is a broken into fragments of focused time.

 Solving one pain point at a time